 We have extensive networking contacts, and if we cannot assist you with any of our specialised services we can provide information/links to appropriate agencies and organisations that can give further assistance.

 The Centre is registered as a charitable entity under the Charities Act 2005 under registration number CC10043.

 The Centre is run by women for women.
-It is staffed by the Manager and the Centre Co-ordinator.
+It is staffed by the Manager, Centre Co-ordinator and Counsellor Coordinator.
 Volunteering for the Centre are:

 - Up to 5 trained Support Workers

 - Up to 12 counsellors - both fully qualified and students on placement ( Gestalt Institute, UC, Vision College and Laidlaw College)

 - 6 lawyers give their time and skills to the free legal advice service the Centre offers (one of them offers services in Japanese)

 - 2 people catering to our IT needs and a graphic designer who assists with our print and branding needs

 - Up to 10 Board members who govern the Centre and meet at least once a month

 Our Mission Statement